Transparantie in de rechtspraak

 The base URL of the API is https://openrechtspraak.nl/api/v1/.

 Everywhere in this documentation, the requests package is used to prepare and execute HTTP requests.
-To install the requests package, run pip install requests in your cli.
-Subsequently, import the requests package as shown below.
-This line will not reappear in other code snippets to enhance readability.
+To install

 import requests

 We're now ready to perform our first request.
-To retrieve a list of people from the API, we can use the person endpoint.
+To retrieve a list of people from the API, we can use the

 r = requests.get("http://openrechtspraak.nl/api/v1/person")